 - The disadvantage of Xen: The higher price compared to Openvz and slower than KVM.

-Hyper-V is one of the largest virtualization products in the world, which allows you to use virtual technology to deliver a load of your real environment virtually.
+Hyper-V is one of the largest virtualization products globally, allowing you to virtually use virtual technology to deliver a load of your real environment.

-Hyper-V allows you to present your hardware virtually so that you can have as many virtual machines on your physical system as your hardware supports.
+Hyper-V allows you to present your hardware virtually to have as many virtual machines on your physical system as your hardware supports.
 Every virtual machine is completely isolated and virtual, no different from a physical system.

-If you just want to create Linux VPS, OpenVZ will be the best option.
-But finally, I think Vmware is the best because if you even have a little knowledge regarding virtualizing, VMware will meet your request because it has a user-friendly interface.
+If you want to create Linux VPS, OpenVZ will be the best option.
+But finally, I think VMware is the best because if you even have a little knowledge regarding virtualizing, VMware will meet your request.
+After all, it has a user-friendly interface.

 I hope you have enjoyed this article and found your answer.